Matthew 6:9-13, KJV

 Jesus was teaching His disciples how to pray.
 He gave them the prayer known to Christians worldwide as “the Lord’s Prayer,” also known as the “Our Father.”
 He said (vs. 9, NLT), “Pray like this.”
 And then Jesus taught them this beloved prayer, and it can be spoken aloud in about 22 seconds!
 What!
 22 seconds to summarize the Lord’s teaching on prayer?

 Verses 9-13 are taught in churches and Sunday schools around the world.
-But its context in verse 7 is rarely taught: “And when you pray, do not heap up phrases (multiply words, repeating the same ones over and over) as the Gentiles do, for they think they will be heard for their much speaking” (vs. 7, Amplified Classic).
+But its context in verse 7 is rarely taught.
+Jesus said, “And when you pray, do not heap up phrases (multiply words, repeating the same ones over and over) as the Gentiles do, for they think they will be heard for their much speaking” (vs. 7, Amplified Classic).
 How interesting.
 Jesus was encouraging His disciples not to be wordy or long-winded in their prayers.
 It is an error, He said, to expect that our “much speaking” is what causes our prayers to be heard on high.
 That was wrong thinking that Jesus had observed in many Gentiles’ prayers.

 Jesus remarked also, with disfavor, that the Jewish teachers of the law would “for a show make lengthy prayers” (Mark 12:40 and Luke 20:47).
 To me it’s remarkable that our Lord, in committing to us the beloved Lord’s Prayer as the foundation of our prayer life, gave us a pattern that we can reverently pray in 22 seconds!
 (I timed it) Let me add something here, though, lest my words be misunderstood.
 This same 22-second prayer, when prayed slowly and reverently, with pauses over each phrase, can easily expand into devotional prayer times of a half hour or more.
 I’ve experienced this often.
 I’ll start with “Our Father in heaven…” and pause right there to ponder the greatness of that truth.
 I thank the Lord for being my Father.
 I allow Him to speak to me what He wants to impress upon my heart at that moment concerning His being my loving, caring Father.
 There’s no hurry; just revel in the presence of your heavenly Father.
 Then when you are ready, move on to “hallowed by thy name…” Reflect on the greatness of what His name and Jesus’ name mean in your life.
 And continue on through the full prayer.
 You’ll experience input from God, along with your petitions to God.